moegts/city-explorer-api/README.md

 - - -

-Name of feature: Link API TO frontend
+Name of feature: Movie API.

 Estimate of time needed to complete: 4 hours